yoshihara/evemacs/README.md

 ## Dependencies

+* emacs > 23.3
+* ruby 1.9

-This list shows libraries for runtime only.
+This list shows ruby libraries (rubygems) for runtime only.
 Please see evemacs.gemspec for development dependencies.

 * ruby
 * Ruby gems